atulanand206/ms-db-publisher/README.md

 The famous game since the early days of Microsoft where you have to flag the cells with mine while opening the cells with value and get the highest score possible.

+### Learning outcomes
+- Subscribe to a Kafka topic.
+- Read messages from the Kafka cluster.
+- Interact with Mongo DB Atlas database using multiple requests.
+- Interact with microservices using http requests.

 ### Microservices Ecosystem
 This repository is part of a larger ecosystem of microservices each serving it's purpose in bring Minesweeper to life.